dgkanatsios/AzureContainerInstancesManagement/README.md

 - **MarkedForDeletion**: We can mark a Container Group as `MarkedForDeletion` so that it will be deleted when a) there are no more active sessions and b) the **ACIGC** Function runs
 - **Failed**: When something has gone bad

+Moreover, if you navigate to the root of the deployment using a web browser (e.g. visit https://your_function_name.azurewebsites.net) you will see a page that displays details about your running servers (Public IPs, ActiveSessions, datacenter Location etc.).

 ## Flow

 A typical flow of the project goes like this: